Conditions for symmetry reduction of polysymplectic and polycosymplectic structures

 where $\flat_\omega(\pmb{X})$ is the 1-form on $M$ defined as:

-We draw the attention of the reader that even though we convey to the standard terminology of ``$k$-symplectic Hamilton's equations'', these are equations for a $k$-vector field on a \emph{general} polysymplectic manifold $(M,\omega^a)$, which need not be a $k$-symplectic manifold.
+We draw the attention of the reader that even though we convey to the standard terminology of ``$k$-symplectic Hamilton's equations'', these are equations for a $k$-vector field on a \emph{general} polysymplectic manifold $(M,\omega^a)$, which need not be a $k$-symplectic manifold ($k$-symplectic manifolds are a particular case of polysymplectic manifolds; see Section~\ref{sec:kcosymplectic}).

 Each solution $\pmb{X}$ of~\eqref{eq:k-Sym} is called a Hamiltonian $k$-vector field.
-Integral sections of such vector fields provide solutions to the Hamilton-De~Donder-Weyl equations in field theories~\eqref{eq:HdDW} (see the Introduction).
+Integral sections of such vector fields (if they exist) provide solutions to the Hamilton-De~Donder-Weyl equations in field theories~\eqref{eq:HdDW} (see the Introduction).
+We point out that, with this terminology, a Hamiltonian $k$-vector field need not be integrable.

 We will now recall the main results of~\cite{Polyreduction} and \cite{Blackerpoly}, concerning the reduction of polsysymplectic structures.
 An action $\Phi_g\colon M\to M$ of a Lie group $G$ on a polysymplectic manifold $(M,\omega^a)$ is a polysymplectic action if, for each $g\in G$, we have $\Phi_g^*\omega^a=\omega^a$.
 A momentum map for such an action is a map